How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 Benefits of Sensory-Friendly Classrooms

-Sensory challenges impact so many children, and the behaviors that go hand-in-hand with sensory challenges impact the entire classroom.
+Sensory differences impact so many children, and the behaviors that go hand-in-hand with these differences often impact the entire classroom.
 Even neurotypical children can become over- or under-stimulated.
+This is called sensory mismatch.

 Looking over this long list of behaviors, you can see why building a sensory-friendly classroom with tools and equipment available to support all sensory needs is so essential.